codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 [Promotion Policy logic](#promotion-policy-logic) details different scenarios and examples describing the logic.

-##### Match Promotion Settings
-You also have the option to select a Product or Environment and view which Promotion Policy settings will be applied.
-This makes it easy to identify and optimize settings, including the priority.

-## Features of Promotion Policies
+## Key features of Promotion Policies

 * **Automated validation**
   Validations defined in the Promotion Policy are enforced automatically, minimizing the risk of errors, and ensuring consistency and reliability in deployments.